IMF pessimism + trade tensions = sickly stocks

 “We have seen a little bit of a pull back, but whether it’s the IMF growth downgrade or China related is neither here nor there,” said CMC Markets’ senior analyst Michael Hewson.

-He pointed to the strong rebound markets like Germany's Dax .GDAXI has seen since the end of December as well as other major global stock markets. .MIWD00000PUS
+He pointed to the strong rebound markets like Germany’s Dax has seen since the end of December as well as other major global stock markets.

 “We are at the top end of the range for this year and given the global uncertainty investors are probably taking the view that it is probably wise to take a bit of profit off the table.”

-Futures markets pointed to another weak start for the U.S. later although the mood had improved a touch since Asian trading with Wall Street futures ESc1 1YMc1 NQc1 last off 0.5-0.7 percent. [.N]
+Futures markets pointed to another weak start for the U.S. later although the mood had improved a touch since Asian trading with Wall Street futures last off 0.5-0.7 percent. [.N]

-In Asia, losses had been led by Chinese shares, with the blue-chip index .CSI300 off 1.2 percent.
-Japan's Nikkei .N225 skidded 0.5 percent, Hong Kong's Hang Seng index .HSI closed down 0.8 percent and Sydney faltered 0.5 percent. [.SS][.T]
+In Asia, losses had been led by Chinese shares, with the blue-chip index off 1.2 percent.
+Japan’s Nikkei skidded 0.5 percent, Hong Kong’s Hang Seng index closed down 0.8 percent and Sydney faltered 0.5 percent. [.SS][.T]

-In another sign of risk aversion, the Australian dollar AUD=D3, often used as a liquid proxy for China investments, eased 0.3 percent to $0.7134, putting it on track for a third straight session of losses.
+In another sign of risk aversion, the Australian dollar, often used as a liquid proxy for China investments, eased 0.3 percent to $0.7134, putting it on track for a third straight session of losses.

 The same worries had also sent copper, used in electrical wires and vehicles, drifting lower in the metals markets.
 [MET/L]

-In the currency markets, the dollar .DXY held at a near three-week high as investors sought the relative safety of the U.S. currency.
+In the currency markets, the dollar held at a near three-week high as investors sought the relative safety of the U.S. currency.

-That knocked the euro EUR= and most emerging market currencies, many of which have had a decent start to the year.
+That knocked the euro and most emerging market currencies, many of which have had a decent start to the year.

 Sterling was a shade firmer at $1.29 after data showed British workers’ pay growth hit a new 10-year high and employment had grown by much more than expected in the three months to the end of November.